morvencao/kube-sidecar-injector/medium-article.md

 sidecar-injector-webhook-cfg   11s
 ```

-#### Verify
+#### Verification and Troubleshooting

+Now it's time to verify sidecar injector works as expected and try to see how to troubleshoot if you encounter issues.
-Typically we create and deploy a sleep application to see if the sidecar can be injected.
+Typically we create and deploy a sleep application in `default` namespace to see if the sidecar can be injected.
 ```
 [root@mstnode kube-mutating-webhook-tutorial]# cat <<EOF | kubectl create -f -
 > apiVersion: extensions/v1beta1